dot

 2004.
 East side WICA (Courtesy Robert Waterman).

-The stage became the "Michael Nutt Main Stage" in 2008 in honor of his dedication to WICA and the arts community.
-He was awarded the "Michael Nutt Main Stage" plaque at his life celebration party at the SW High School auditorium before a packed house, just hours before his death.
-There was not a dry eye in the house (Stacie Burgua).
+In 2008, the arts center’s mainstage was dedicated as the “Michael Nutt Main Stage” in honor of world-class violinist and strong WICA supporter Michael Nutt, who strongly believed in the importance of including a performing arts center in this community.
+He was awarded the “Michael Nutt Main Stage” plaque at his life celebration party, just hours before his death.

 house